roamz/meraki-social-splash/README.md

 ## Run the server for production environments

 To run this app in production, use Docker.
-The docker file included uses an Ubuntu base image configured for Nginx and uWSGI
+The docker file included uses an Ubuntu base image configured for Nginx and uWSGI and can be used on your local machine using docker.
 ```
 make dockerize
 ```
+The server will be running on http://localhost:5000/ (you will probably need to set your environment variables in the Dockerfile or some other method)

 # Help